16-01-2025

 Diffusion and Absorption

-To better understand how color formulation works, it’s essential to know two key concepts: diffusion and absorption.
+To better understand how colour formulation works, it’s essential to know two key concepts: diffusion and absorption.

 Imagine light hitting an object.
 What happens to that light?